 The third method to become an Air Force Officer is to complete college and apply to Officer Training School (OTS).
 OTS is designed to be a flexible training program that increases or decreases its applicants depending upon the needs of the Air Force.
 OTS has ranged in annual graduation rates from numbers as low as 300 or as high as 7,000.

 While attending OTS, AFROTC, or the Air Force Academy, you will be required to participate in daily physical conditioning (PC), and you must also pass the Physical Fitness Assessment (PFA), to graduate from the program.
 Daily PC will entail aerobic, anaerobic, and flexibility conditioning.
-Slow runs in the 3-5 mile range are typical, but a focus on faster paced timed runs in preparation for the 1.5 miles timed run will also be practiced.
+Slow runs of around three- to five-miles are typical, but a focus on faster-paced timed runs in preparation for the 1.5 miles timed run will also be practiced.

-The Air Force has recently implemented new fitness standards (effective Oct 2013 and updated 2015), all Basic Officer Trainees must achieve a minimum passing composite score to meet the physical fitness requirement to graduate from the program. (see minimums below)
+In 2013, the Air Force has implemented new fitness standards.
+All Basic Officer Trainees must achieve a minimum passing composite score to meet the physical fitness requirement to graduate from the program.

 To pass the PFA, you must achieve a total minimum score of 75 points, the total from all three events and body composition measurement.
 Members will receive a score on a 0 to 100 point scale based on the following maximum component scores: 60 points for cardio-respiratory / aerobic fitness assessment (1.5-mile run), 20 points for body composition (abdominal circumference), 10 points for push-ups, and 10 points for crunches.

 To receive the maximum possible score for push-ups, crunches, and the 1.5-mile run, you would have to perform the following:

 Maximum Points to "Max the PT Test"

 Males under the age of 30 must obtain the following scores and measurements: The Abdominal Circumference (AC) must be less than 32.5 inches, 58 crunches, 67 push-ups, 1.5 miles in 9:12